miadugas/marbas/README.md

 # Marbas
 In Demonology Marbas answers truly on hidden or secret things, causes and heals diseases, gives wisdom and knowledge.
-This app is intended to provide you with knowledge.
+This app is intended to provide you with knowledge to investigate the Cryptocurrency landscape.
 <hr>

 ## Description